hyphacoop/handbook/finance.md

 The Finance WG is responsible for bookkeeping and calculating wage deductions using Quickbooks Online, then reporting and remitting appropriate withheld wages to CRA each month.

 At the end of each calendar year, Hypha's accountant will send a T4 to each Member and to CRA for personal income tax filings.
-The accountant will also file annual tax returns for each fiscal year-end, set on June 30, and coordinate with the Finance WG to facilitate filings and remittances.
+The accountant will also file annual tax returns for each fiscal year-end, set on **June 30**, and coordinate with the Finance WG to facilitate filings and remittances.